artistic-engineer-13/chabot-in-cpp/README.md

 ..
 ...........
 ..
-This is a project created for Technical Training
+This is a project created for Technical Training I